Why your baby might not get a vaccine

 Pneumococcal vaccine (PCV)

-Your baby needs to get the PCV when they’re two and four months old.
+Your baby needs to get the PCV when they’re three months old.
 The vaccine is given as an injection.

 This vaccine protects against: